mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The axes tab in the figure options can now be used to set the limits, label, and scale of the z-axis on 3D plots.
 - The plot toolbar now shows the correct buttons for 3D plots.
 - On 3D plots you can now double-click on the z-axis to change its limits or label.
-- Plots extracted from "Show Sample Logs" by double clicking the plot can now be converted to a python script, just like other workbnehc plots.
+- Plots extracted from "Show Sample Logs" by double clicking the plot can now be converted to a python script, just like other workbench plots.
 - The workspace sample logs interface now responds to keyboard input from the cursor keys to move between logs.

 Bugfixes